jesse-tong/intro-se_21-22_group1/docs/configs/Startup.md

 Note that success is a boolean, result and error can be either a string (for result it must be a valid JSON object string) or null.

+### Import data for testing

+If you use DBeaver or some management software for MariaDB, just connect to the database, open database-dump-library.sql and click on 'Run'